jackmcarthur/bgw_quick_start/README.md

 * If you use a different frequency dependence model in `Epsilon` than the HL-GPP (the default for both `Epsilon` and `Sigma`), set the value of `frequency_dependence` in `Sigma` as well.

 ## Kernel
+* By default, the code calculates only matrix elements of the BSE kernel of the form $(v,c)\rightarrow(v',c')$; the use of only these matrix elements in `Absorption` when solving the BSE is known as the Tamm-Dancoff approximation.
+This approximation is very good for typical solid state systems, but is known to cause errors in some molecules and molecular crystals with strong exciton binding energies.
+The `extended_kernel` flag may be used to calculate the full (non-TDA) kernel, which includes all transitions $(m,n)\rightarrow(m',n')$ for $m$ and $n$ any conduction or valence band.

 ## Absorption
 * Exciton binding energies generally converge slowly and non-monotonically with the fine-k-grid size in `WFN_fi`, and the more localized an exciton in k-space, the denser the k-grid must be for convergence.
 This is especially challenging in certain (low-dimensional) systems like 2D TMDs, where the excitons are tightly localized to the K and K' valleys.
 The patched sampling feature is useful in these cases.
+* See `Kernel` section for notes on non-Tamm-Dancoff approximation calculations, which can be performed with the `full_bse` flag.
 * All `Absorption` calculations require either the flag `use_momentum` or `use_velocity`, which controls whether you need only one fine k-grid `WFN_fi` or an additional shifted fine k-grid `WFNq_fi`.
 What circumstances affect this?
   * `use_momentum` and `use_velocity` control how the dipole matrix elements are calculated in the code.
 These two flags exist because the oscillator strength of an exciton state $|S\rangle$ is proportional to the dipole matrix element $|\langle S|\hat{e}\bullet\mathbf{\vec{v}}|0 \rangle|^2$ for light polarization along $\hat{e}$, where $\vec{v}$ is the velocity operator.
 The true definition of the $\vec{v}$ operator is $[\vec{r},\hat{H}]$; this definition is used with `use_velocity`, and its evaluation requires the `WFNq_fi` file with a k-grid shifted along the direction of $\hat{e}$ relative to `WFN_fi`.
   * The above definition includes the non-local part of the pseudopotentials used, but when the Hamiltonian is fully local, $\vec{v}$ reduces to just $\vec{p}/m$.
 This simpler operator does not require `WFNq_fi`, just specify the polarization vector as `polarization 0.707 0.707 0` or whatever desired vector in Cartesian (TODO: check) x/y/z coordinates.
 This simply drops the non-local parts of the pseudopotentials, and will introduce error into the oscillator strengths if those parts are large.